-If your purchase is found to have a manufacturing fault during it’s first 12 months, Aarons Outdoor Living will, at their discretion, replace or repair it.
+If your purchase is found to have a manufacturing fault during it’s first 12 months, Aarons Outdoor will, at their discretion, replace or repair it.
 However freight costs may be payable by the consumer.

 Please note that all goods are subject to wear and tear and should be maintained, so our manufacturer’s warranty does not cover conditions caused through general use.

 Our 12-month manufacturer’s warranty also does not cover the following:

 - Twisting, warping, checking, splitting, cracks, knots or knot holes or any other naturally occurring properties of wood that do not affect performance or structural integrity (see further information regarding natural timber below);

 - Cosmetic defects which do not affect performance or structural integrity of a part or the entire product, including surface rust on hardware or metal components and colour fading;

 - Rust is a natural occurrence with any outdoor steel product and is likewise not covered by this warranty, to the extent that it does not affect the structural integrity of the product;

 - The natural breakdown of natural grass or reeds used as thatch roofing;